Continuing Education Activity

 Sensorineural hearing loss is managed according to the underlying cause.
 In acute cases where no cause is found and suspected to be of idiopathic origin, a routine brain MRI with detail to the internal auditory meatus should be requested.
 Usually, these patients will be commenced on oral corticosteroids with a prednisone dose of 1 mg/kg/day (max 60 mg/day) for seven days tapered over the next week.

 As with all medication and due to limited evidence regarding efficacy, a clinician must weigh up the risks and benefits of treatment for an individual patient.
 This being said, spontaneous improvement in hearing is most likely to occur during the first two weeks.
 A repeat audiogram should be done within 10 to 4 days to assess improvement, and if no improvement, the patient should be considered for salvage intratympanic steroids.
 Some clinicians differ in their practice and may use intratympanic steroids earlier in a patient’s treatment course.
 They are an option, especially in refractory cases or in those patients where systemic steroids may not be suitable.
-Fully recovered hearing loss is defined if the follow-up PTA has improved to within 10 dB of pre-sudden hearing loss.
+Fully recovered hearing loss is defined if the follow-up PTA has improved to within 10 dB of the pre-hearing loss level.

 Hearing aids are the mainstay of treatment in chronic cases, and there are various types.
 In most patients with presbycusis, hearing aids are of benefit even in mild or moderate cases.
 There is no way to regain previous hearing thresholds, and audiological rehabilitation support is particularly important in these patients due to psychosocial comorbidities.
 Hence the earlier the diagnosis is made, the more we can minimize the impact on these individuals' lives.